Component 2: Number Relationships and Operations

 - Notice when another child has more of something and gesture or verbalize “want more”

-- Put groups of objects together and begin to subtract (i.e., share) objects by offering one or more to a friend or adult
+- Put groups of objects together and begin to subtract (e.g., share)

-- Use visual cues to approximate which of two sets of objects has more
+- Use visual cues to approximate which of 2 sets of objects has more

-- Understand that putting two sets of objects together makes “more” and taking sets of objects apart will make less
+- Understand that putting 2 sets of objects together makes “more” and taking sets of objects apart will make less

 - Add and subtract with sets of objects smaller than three